 For four months Charles fought to slow the Japanese conquest of the Philippines.
 The morning of April 9, 1942, he and the other tankers received the order "crash".
 The tankers circled their tanks.
 They opened the gasoline cocks and dropped grenades into the turrets and an armor piercing shell into the motors.

 Charles was now a Prisoner of War.
 With his company, he made his way to Mariveles at the southern tip of Bataan.
 It was from there that he started the death march.
 He made his way to San Fernando, where the POWs were packed into small wooden boxcars that could hold forty men or eight horses.
 One hundred men were put into each car.

 At Capas, Charles left the car and walked the last ten miles to Camp O'Donnell.
 This unfinished Filipino Army Base was pressed into service by the Japanese as a prison camp.
 Conditions were so bad that 40 to 50 men died each day.

 When the Japanese opened a new camp at Cabanatuan was opened, Charles was sent there.
 After arriving at the camp, Charles became ill.
 He died at approximately 10:00 in the morning, of dysentery, on July 10, 1942, at Cabanatuan POW Camp, Philippine Islands.
 He was nineteen years old.
 Charles Looney was buried in Grace 319, Row 0, Plot 3, at the camp cemetery.

-After the war, the remains of Charles H. Looney were returned home.
+In 1949, the remains of Charles H. Looney were returned home.
 He was buried in Section C at Forest Hill Cemetery Midtown in Memphis, Tennessee.